-While there are a lot of things I like about Personal Capital, including the fact that I would have access to a personal financial advisor, I decided to rule them out — mostly because I would pay a 0.89% fee for their expertise, which breaks down to about $750 per year for my $85,000 balance.
+Online financial advisors manage your investments using sophisticated software to rival the results of professional money management services — but with lower fees.
+I’ve researched and reviewed Wealthfront, Betterment, and Personal Capital in detail to see how each company stacks up in terms of software, price point, and user experience.
+While there are a lot of things I like about Personal Capital, including the fact that I would have access to a personal financial advisor, I decided to rule them out — mostly because of their 0.89% service fee.
 While that’s an excellent rate when compared to traditional financial firms, it’s still substantially higher than the rates I would l pay with either Wealthfront or Betterment.

 Wealthfront vs. Betterment: At a Glance